ConservationMetrics/map-packer/README.md

 ## Configure

-To get started, copy `.env.example` to `.env` and add your database and table information, authentication, and a Mapbox access token.
+To get started, copy `.env.example` to `.env` and configure your map-packer application.

 **Database:** Provide your database information in the relevant variables, including the table where offline map data is stored.